citp/privacy-policy-historical/p/pa/pan/panoramas.com.md

 ### How do we use your information?

-We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to an email, browse our website, or use certain other site features in the following ways:
+We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to an email, browse our website, subscribe to mobile text messages, or use certain other site features in the following ways:

   * To personalize your experience and allow us to deliver the type of content and product offerings in which you are most interested
   * To improve our website in order to better serve you